MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 ### UWP
 [kipters](https://github.com/kipters) made a great job adding StarterPack content for UWP!
 But unfortunately NuGet doesn't like nuspec content anymore.
 We are actively looking for a way to improve the installation experience.

+### Tizen

+Although the status is not yet PRD Ready, initial support for the platform was already added.
+We look forward too see what developers will build with MvvmCross & Tizen!

 ### Others

 #### Improved Setup